Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Trust in leadership communication

-From a relational intelligence perspective, communication breakdowns point to deeper issues in how people relate to uncertainty, power, and conflict.
-Fixing scripts without addressing these dynamics only treats symptoms.
+From a relational intelligence perspective, communication breakdowns reveal how people relate to uncertainty, authority, and conflict.
+Fixing surface-level messaging without addressing those dynamics treats symptoms, not systems.

 What Strong Communication Cultures Do Differently

-Organizations with strong communication practices don’t avoid conflict — they handle it differently.
+Organizations with strong communication cultures don’t avoid tension.
+They relate to it differently.

 They: